charlesbrandt/public/system/administration/ssh.md

 Use ssh-copy-id to transfer the public key to the machine you want to be able to log in to:

     ssh-copy-id user@hostname.example.com

+## SSHD

+If the machine doesn't have an ssh server running, you can install one:

+    sudo apt-get update
+    sudo apt-get -y install openssh-server

+To find out ip

+    ip address

+On older systems it was:

+    ifconfig